This post may contain affiliate links. Please read our disclosure policy.

 Recipe source: Eat What You Love (affiliate link) by Marlene Koch

-If you like these Baked Breakfast Oatmeal Squares, you might also like
+If you like these Baked Breakfast Oatmeal Squares, you may also like

 1 Egg substitute source: TheKitchn